Thomas Jefferson: Inventions

 Jefferson invented many small practical devices and improved contemporary inventions, including a revolving book-stand and a "Great Clock" powered by the gravitational pull on cannonballs.
 He improved the pedometer, the polygraph (a device for duplicating writing), and the moldboard plow, an idea he never patented and gave to posterity.
 Jefferson can also be credited as the creator of the swivel chair, the first of which he created and used to write much of the Declaration of Independence.
 He first opposed patents but later supported them.
 From 1790 to 1793, as Secretary of State, he was the ex officio head of the three-person patent review board.
 He drafted reforms of US patent law which led to him being relieved of this duty in 1793, and also drastically changed the patent system.

 As Minister to France, Jefferson was impressed by the military standardization program known as the Système Gribeauval, and initiated a program as president to develop interchangeable parts for firearms.
 For his inventiveness and ingenuity, Jefferson was awarded an honorary Doctor of Law degree from Harvard University in 1787.

+Music

+Jefferson had a lifelong interest in music, calling it "the favorite passion of my soul".
+He played the violin and cello.
+He was reportedly able to play the violin well enough to perform in weekly concerts at the Governor's Palace.
+Several thousand volumes of sheet music that Jefferson gave to the U.S. government started the Library of Congress.